How Weight Loss Can Improve Your Gout

 What diet should I follow in order to lose weight?

-If you are determined to lose weight, it is important that you avoid crash dieting at all costs since rapid weight loss as well as going hungry for long periods of time will increase uric acid levels in your body and cause you a gout attack.
+If you are determined to lose weight, it is important that you avoid crash dieting at all costs since rapid weight loss as well as going hungry for long periods of time may increase uric acid levels in your body and may cause you an undesirable gout attack.
 A balanced diet rich in fruits and vegetables, with low meat intake, plenty of whole wheat bread, whole wheat cereals, moderate amounts of dairy products, plenty of water, little alcohol if any at all, the complete elimination of highly processed foods and drinks is the key to a successful gout diet.
 This will help you control your weight and provide you with all the necessary nutrients required for you to fight this disease.

 What does the scientific community have to say about weight loss and gout?